One lesson I have learned since starting my business four years ago, is that the first business idea is not necessarily the business idea that works.

 Time by yourself to focus and reflect ON your business and ideas for your business is invaluable.
 For example, I broke my right shoulder three years ago.
 I’m right handed which meant I couldn’t work: I couldn’t type, I couldn’t drive, I couldn’t write legibly … so I had lots of time to focus on what I wanted my business to be and who I wanted to work with.
 That’s when I came up with my Back to Work Confidence programme.
 (I didn’t take action straight away because I wasn’t ready or able to give myself permission to focus on working with mums.
-But that’s a another story which you can read about here).
+But that’s another story which you can read about here).

 Being active is a great way to stimulate your creativity.
 I come up with great ideas when I’m running, especially when I’m running through the woods.
 Just being out in fresh air and nature seems to help.
 The challenge then is to remember the idea until I get home and can write it down.